4Xplos1on/slovak-clickbait-detector/README.md

 # Slovak Clickbait Detector

 Classifies Slovak news headlines as clickbait or legitimate using a fine-tuned [SlovakBERT](https://huggingface.co/gerulata/slovakbert) model.
-The app runs on FastAPI with a simple web interface.
+Runs on FastAPI with a simple web interface.

 ![App demo](screenshots/app_legit.png)

 ## Why I built this

 There is no public clickbait dataset for Slovak.
-I scraped 447 headlines from 6 Slovak news sites, manually reviewed every single one, and used them to fine-tune SlovakBERT for binary classification.
+I wanted to see if I could build one from scratch and use it to fine-tune SlovakBERT for binary classification.
+I scraped 447 headlines from 6 Slovak news sites, went through every single one by hand, and trained a model on them.

-Slovak is a low-resource language, so there is not much NLP work done for it compared to English.
-This project ties into work being done at [KInIT](https://kinit.sk) on disinformation detection (vera.ai, DisAI).
+Slovak is a low-resource language, so most NLP work skips over it.
+This project connects to the disinformation detection research at [KInIT](https://kinit.sk) (vera.ai, DisAI).

 ## Results